-An Aroostook County resident who buys a health care plan on the new federal insurance exchange could pay in premiums than a Portland resident for exactly the same coverage, according to information released Wednesday by the Maine Bureau of Insurance.
+An Aroostook County resident who buys a health care plan on the new federal insurance exchange could pay $1,000 more per year in premiums than a Portland resident for exactly the same coverage, according to information released Wednesday by the Maine Bureau of Insurance.

 The insurance industry lobbied for the changes, arguing that it costs more to deliver health care in rural areas.
 The legislation made it easier to charge different rates based on which county a buyer lives in starting in 2011.

 $1000 is a lot of money!
 How can this differential possibly be justified in a program that’s supposedly there to aid citizens?
 It costs the Post Office more to move the mail from Aroostook County, but a first class stamp costs the same nationwide.
 We don’t change Social Security benefits by where people live.
 So why health care?